The economy & cost of living

 Contribute

-This draft assumes the campaign will use ActBlue for online contributions.
+The campaign will use ActBlue for online contributions.

-Once the campaign donation page is created, add the final link in config.js and every Donate
+##Once the campaign donation page is created, add the final link in config.js and every Donate

 button on the site will point to the same place.